-Israeli soldier convicted in killing of wounded Palestinian suspect
+Israeli soldier convicted of manslaughter

 Hundreds of supporters protested on Azaria's behalf outside the Tel Aviv courtroom where the trial was held.

 Sgt.
-Azaria was serving in Hebron, a majority Palestinian area in the West Bank, when he shot al-Sharif, who was a suspect in a knife attack.
+Azaria was serving in Hebron, a majority Palestinian area in the West Bank, when he shot al-Sharif, who was a suspect in the knife attack.
 The Israeli soldier suffered a minor injury.

 According to the Israel Defense Forces, Azaria arrived at the scene about 11 minutes after the attack, put one bullet in his rifle and shot al-Sharif in the head, killing him.